 You can also use softphone apps that allow employees to manage incoming and outgoing calls right from their computer or mobile phone.
 If you do opt for a softphone app, consider investing in a VoIP-compatible headset to make managing calls easier.

 Last but not least, you’ll need a VoIP provider to make the switch from your landline phone system.
 Before you choose a VoIP provider for your business, make sure you consider your current and future business needs.
-Most providers clearly list which features are included in each pricing tier, so make sure you compare VoIP providers before making a choice.
+Reputable providers clearly list features included in each pricing tier, so you can compare before making a choice.

 Plus, VoIP phone systems offer features like call analytics and video conferencing that play an increasingly important role in the success of businesses today.

 Though making the switch to VoIP takes time and planning, the decision will set your business up for success in the long term and future-proof the way your employees connect with customers and business partners.